sofiabelen/CompStatPhys/README.md

-## Computational Statistical Condensed State Physics: workshop
+## My Work for the Computational Statistical Condensed State Physics Workshop